thawkins/rCandle/README.md

 ### Current Development State

-The project has reached approximately **80% completion** with all core systems implemented, integrated, and Phase 8 advanced features completed.
-The application features a fully functional G-Code parser, 3D visualization engine, serial communication layer, comprehensive user interface, scripting engine, user commands, override controls, and view presets.
-Development is currently focused on resolving a UI interaction issue before proceeding to hardware integration testing.
+The project has reached approximately **85% completion** with all core systems implemented, integrated, and Phase 8 advanced features completed.
+The application features a fully functional G-Code parser, 3D visualization engine, serial communication layer, comprehensive user interface, scripting engine, user commands, override controls, and view presets. **All major blocking issues have been resolved** including compilation errors and UI interaction problems.
+The application is now fully interactive and ready for hardware integration testing.

 **Recent Achievements** (Phase 8 - Advanced Features & Build Fixes):
 - ✅ Implemented Rhai scripting engine with comprehensive API for machine control and automation